 Thank you for reading.

-Note (1): For a quick overview of the different measurement systems and units, go see the section Units are hell in this post.
+Note (1): For a quick overview of the different measurement systems and units, go see the section Units are hell at the end of this post.

 Note (2): A power is the energy per unit of time, so the thermal power is the power converted from electrical energy to thermal energy.